joejag/talk-mob_programming_and_lego/notes/parts/itake_condensed.md

 * For an idea to go from your brain to the computer, you have to use someone elses hands
 * "I have an idea - give me" -> "I have an idea - please take the keyboard"

-# Strong pairing quote - make it easy

-* Know your rule/example.
-Write it on whiteboard
-* Speak at the highest level
-* Trust the mob

 # Safety

 * Putting ourselves out there.